vindarel/languages-that-compile-to-python/README.md

 RBQL is both a library and a command line tool which provides SQL-like language with Python expressions
 RBQL is integrated into "Rainbow CSV" text editor plugins available for VSCode, Vim, Sublime, Atom
+Main Features:
+* Allows to use Python expressions inside _SELECT_, _UPDATE_, _WHERE_ and _ORDER BY_ statements
+* Result set of any query immediately becomes a first-class table on it's own
+* Works out of the box, no external dependencies

 #### Usage example:
 ```python